 Adak is a tiny coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 158 people and just one neighborhood, Adak is the 64th largest community in Alaska.

-Adak is a blue-collar town, with 37.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Adak is generally considered to be a blue-collar town.
+37.31% of the Adak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Adak is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Adak who work in office and administrative support (23.32%), food service (10.88%), and management occupations (9.84%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 7.50 minutes getting to work every day.